Insta360Develop/CameraSDK-iOS/README.md

 ### <a name="Stitched_outputs" />Stitched outputs </a>

-`INSCameraFlatPanoOutput` instance will produces flat panorama video and camera's audio for you.
+`INSCameraFlatPanoOutput` instance will produce flat panorama video and camera's audio for you.

-`INSCameraScreenOutput` instance will produces screen captured video and camera's audio for you.
+`INSCameraScreenOutput` instance will produce screen captured video and camera's audio for you.

 ```Objective-C
 INSVideoResolution resolution = INSVideoResolution720x360x30;